farirpgs/fari-app/lib/srds/fate-core.md

 As long as whatever you put in the third blank fits the criteria at the beginning of this section, you’re good to go.

-{example}

-Cynere has Infamous Girl With Sword, which implies that her reputation precedes her across the countryside.
+> Cynere has Infamous Girl With Sword, which implies that her reputation precedes her across the countryside.
 Because of that, a copycat committing crimes in her name and getting the inhabitants of the next city she visits angry and murderous would probably be a big problem for her.
+>

-Landon has an aspect of I Owe Old Finn Everything, which implies that he’d feel obligated to help Finn out with any personal problems.
+> Landon has an aspect of I Owe Old Finn Everything, which implies that he’d feel obligated to help Finn out with any personal problems.
 Because of that, having to bail Finn’s son out of a gambling debt he owes to some very nasty people would probably be a big problem for him.
+>

-Zird has Rivals in the Collegia Arcana, which implies that some or many of them are scheming against him constantly.
+> Zird has Rivals in the Collegia Arcana, which implies that some or many of them are scheming against him constantly.
 Because of that, a series of concentrated assassination attempts from someone or several people who know how to get past all his magical defenses would probably be a big problem for him.

 #### Problems And Game Aspects